-All students that come in with majors are assigned a faculty advisor.
-All students that come in undeclared are assigned an academic and career advisor.
+All students coming in with majors are assigned a faculty advisor.
+All students coming in undeclared are assigned an Academic and Career Advisor.

-- Academic and Career Advisors work to help you complete some exploratory, and first-year classes in your first semester at PSU.
+- Academic and Career Advisors work to help you complete some HoME Experience, first-year, and exploratory classes in your first semester at PSU.

-- You will me with your advisor over the summer, and during the fall semester, to talk about different subjects that may interest you.
+- You will meet with your advisor over the summer, and during the fall semester, to talk about different subjects that may be of interest.
 From there, your advisor can make recommendations on courses.

-- Undeclared students have until second semester their sophomore year to declare a major.
+- Undeclared students have until the second semester of their sophomore year to declare a major.

 Whether you have a Faculty Advisor or an Academic and Career Advisor, you can meet with them at any time throughout the semester.
 They are here to help with academics as well as social and emotional support.
-They can:
+Advisors often:

 Unsure of how to find out who your advisor is?
-There are a couple of ways to access this information:
+There are a few ways to access this information: